;

 Transfer Admission Screening Policy

 Transfer students who plan to major in community studies will also find it useful to obtain a background in politics, sociology, psychology, anthropology, or community action and service.
-Prior to their first quarter at UC Santa Cruz, transfer students should prepare a program of study and once on campus meet with the community studies program adviser to discuss the focus of their academic and field study plans.
+Prior to their first quarter at UC Santa Cruz, transfer students should meet with the program advisor to prepare a program of study.
+Once on campus, they should meet with the community studies program adviser to discuss the focus of their academic and field study plans.

 Getting Started in the Major: Transfer Students